 Nuclear Deterrence Certificate

 Gain understanding of the history and contemporary issues related to nuclear deterrence, security, nonproliferation, and arms control.
-Through this professional graduate certificate—developed in consultation with the US Air Force—you build expertise in deterrence theory and policy to help advance a career in the military, government, an international organization, or journalism.
+Through this professional graduate certificate—developed in consultation with the US Air Force—you build expertise in deterrence theory and policy to help advance a career in the military, government, or an international organization.

 Key learning outcomes

 - Understanding of nuclear deterrence theory, the history of nuclear weapon development and proliferation, and the cold war’s impact on the arms race.

 - Knowledge of the types and effects of the various types of delivery systems and nuclear arms, such as intercontinental ballistic missiles (ICBMs) and submarine-launched ballistic missiles.